MicroConf is a conference for microprenuers & bootstrapped companies. It’s held once a year in Las Vegas as well as Europe.

-The conference is definitely catered towards the do-ers, attracting both great speakers as well as attendees, this is the second year that the conference has been split into two separate ones.
+The conference is definitely catered towards the operators, the people in the trenches making stuff happen, attracting both great speakers as well as attendees, this is the second year that the conference has been split into two separate ones.

 The first one is for people getting started with creating a bootstrapped online business, be it information products, services or SaaS (Starter Edition).